En español | Felicia Mullaney remembers trying to help the widow of a veteran who had died at a young age of cancer.

 Comprehensive health coverage is also available under the VA’s Spina Bifida Health Care Benefits Program to children of Vietnam veterans and certain Korean War veterans who have been diagnosed with spina bifida.

 More limited health coverage is available in specific situations.
-For example, service members’ spouses and children who lived at Camp Lejeune between August 1953 and the end of 1987 can get reimbursement for certain out-of-pocket health care costs because of contaminated drinking water there.
+For example, service members’ spouses and children who lived at Camp Lejeune in North Carolina between August 1953 and the end of 1987 can get reimbursement for certain out-of-pocket health care costs because of contaminated drinking water there.
 The benefit applies to treatment of 15 specific illnesses and medical conditions, including several forms of cancer, infertility and miscarriage.

 Another targeted health benefit applies to children with certain birth defects other than spina bifida who were born to female Vietnam veterans.
-The Children of Women Vietnam Veterans (CWVV) Health Care Benefits Program covers services necessary for treatment of the covered birth defect and associated medical conditions.
+The Children of Women Vietnam Veterans Health Care Benefits Program (CWVV) covers services necessary for treatment of the covered birth defect and associated medical conditions.

 Education and training

 Substantial financial help is available for survivors of service members interested in pursuing education or vocational training.
-The government in some cases will pay all or a large part of tuition costs for college and other educational programs.
+The government, in some cases, will pay all or a large part of tuition costs for college and other educational programs.

 The DEA and Fry programs can be used for college, vocational and business technical programs, apprenticeship programs, certification tests and tutoring.

-Recent legislation also has made it easier for survivors to transfer benefits under the GI Bill after the death of service members.
+The federal Forever GI Bill, enacted in 2017, has made it easier for survivors to transfer benefits under the GI Bill after the death of service members.

 Surviving spouses who meet certain criteria can get a VA-guaranteed home loan to buy, build or improve a home or to refinance a mortgage.